ericsysmin/ansible-role-selinux/README.md

 ## Requirements

-- `libselinux-python` package is required on the host executing the role:
+- `libselinux-python` package is required on the host executing the playbook/role:

 ## Role Variables